obiwan1805/obiwan1805.github.io/src/content/posts/writeups/Holmes-CTF2025/TheEnduringEcho/index.md

 2025-08-24T22:50:59.195 Using signature default action MP_THREAT_ACTION_ALLOW(6) for special threatID: 0x565c7b9a7ffffffe
 ```

-Having seen the attacker's command pattern, we can filtered for events that contains the string ***cmd.exe /Q /c*** in its message and left us with only 46 events.
+Having seen the attacker's command pattern, we can filtered for events that contains the string **"cmd.exe /Q /c"** in its message and left us with only 46 events.

 ![image](./assests/2.png)

-And since both of the cd commands in the Defender Logs are both at August 24^th^, we find are the events which answers **Quesion 1**.
+Skips the first few **cd** commands and we can find the event which answers **Quesion 1**.

 ![image](./assests/3.png)